Cycling through winter can seen like a daunting idea, even for those who have ridden in the colder months many times before.

-Clear or lightly tinted glasses are a good idea to keep spray and grit out of your eyes.
+Among the best sunglasses for cycling are clear or lightly tinted models, which are a good idea to keep spray and grit out of your eyes.

-Winter clothing optional: thermal socks, under-helmet cap/headband, scarf, winter-specific shoes/boots
+Winter clothing optional: thermal socks, under-helmet cap/headband,winter-specific cycling shoes/boots

-Make sure that you have at least two tubes and a working pump – and you have to check that it works if you haven’t used it for a while.
-Some people swear by CO2 cartridges to inflate their tyres, but be aware that these run out after only one or two inflations.
+Make sure that you have at least two tubes and a working bike pump - and you have to check that it works if you haven't used it for a while.
+Some people swear by the best CO2 cartridges to inflate their tires, but be aware that these run out after only one or two inflations.

 In addition, when you operate them in low temperatures, the gas can cause the head of the canister to freeze, including to your gloves or fingers.
 We say this from bitter experience.

 If you are riding in a group, make sure before you set out that between you, you have enough tubes and pumps.
 Don't rely on someone else having it all.

 Eating enough before and during a ride is as important in winter as it is at any other time of year.
 Be aware that some of even the best energy bars for cycling can become very hard during low temperatures, so either keep them somewhere warm (eg a jersey back pocket) or opt for a softer product, such as the best energy gels.